9 Best Quadcopters with Quality Cameras

 The four Quickshot specialized modes include:

-- Rocket: Camera faces down as drone flies up
+- Rocket: Camera faces down as the drone flies up

 - Dronie: Camera faces subject and flies slowly up, backing away from its subject